-Table 101: Local System Account authentication type properties
+Table 106: Local System Account authentication type properties

 Property Description Test Connection Click this button to verify that Safeguard for Privileged Passwords can log in to this asset using the local system account credentials you have provided.
-For more information, see About Test Connection on page 298.
+For more information, see About Test Connection on page 300.
 Use SSL Encryption Select this option to enable Safeguard to encrypt communication with this asset.
-If you do not select this option

-Property Description for a MicrosoftSQL Server that is configured to force encryption, Test Connection will use untrusted encryption and succeed with valid credentials.
+If you do not select this option for a MicrosoftSQL Server that is configured to force encryption, Test Connection will use untrusted encryption and succeed with valid credentials.
 For more information about how Safeguard database servers use SSL, see How do Safeguard for Privileged Passwords database servers use SSL.
 Verify SSL Certificate Use this option to enable or disable SSL Certificate verification on the asset.
 When enabled, Safeguard for Privileged Passwords compares the signing authority of the certificate presented by the asset to the certificates in the Trusted CA Certificates store every time Safeguard for Privileged Passwords connects to the asset.
 Trust must be established for Safeguard for Privileged Passwords to manage the asset.
 For Safeguard for Privileged Passwords to verify an SSL certificate, you must add the asset's signing authority certificate to the Trusted CA Certificates store.
 Only clear the Verify SSL Certificate option if you do not want to establish trust with the asset.
-Instance (Service Name) Specify the Instance name if you have configured multiple instances of a SQL Server on this asset.
+Instance/Service Name For SQL Server platforms, specify the Instance name if you have configured multiple instances of a SQL Server on this asset.
 If you have configured a default (unnamed) instance of the SQL Server on the host, you need to provide the IP address and port number.
-Specify the Service Name if you are configuring an Oracle asset.
+For Oracle platforms, use the TNSNAMES naming method to identify the target system in Oracle.
+Depending on how the Oracle environment is configured, the Instance (also called SID in Oracle) and/or the Service Name (ServiceName) can be used to identify the target database.
 Port Enter the port number to log in to the asset.
 Connection Timeout Enter how long to wait (in seconds) for both the connect and command timeout.
 Default: 20 seconds